 3. The Branch Museum of Architecture & Design

 Looking for a hidden gem garden?
 The Branch Museum of Architecture and Design’s secluded public garden is the perfect backdrop for an Insta-worthy photo.
 The intimate garden nestled behind Monument Avenue is lined with Dogwood trees and sports pops of color from the budding tulips.
 Stop by for a guided tour through the Branch Museum then relax in their garden and take in the beautiful spring blooms.

 @visitrichmondva Spring views from the Branch Museum of Architecture & Design’s garden! 🌷🧡 #VisitRichmond #Spring #fyp #SmellLikeIrishSpring #RVA ♬ Je te laisserai des mots - Patrick Watson

 Capture stunning views of cherry blossoms in bloom at Hollywood Cemetery.
 This unconventional photo location is one of RVA’s most historic attractions and is esteemed as a national treasure.
 The public garden cemetery spans nearly 135 acres of hills, trees and architectural beauty which creates a stunning scene every spring season.
 Be sure to check out three overlooks on the property offering incredible views of the James River and downtown skyline.
 [Photo Credit: @skylermisora]

 5. Agecroft Hall & Gardens

 Know as a "16th Century Gem," Agecroft Hall is a historic estate known for maintaining beautifully landscaped grounds.
 Stroll through their sunken garden and snap shots of the multi-colored tulips in bloom.
-Be sure to save the date for free garden admission on Mother's Day!
-Click here for more ticket information.
+Be sure to save the date for their free Mother's Day concert event on May 14!